-Chris Fry, of Fry Law, who acted for Mr Goldscheider in the case, said: "This case has significance and will send shockwaves across the Music Business.
+Chris Fry, of Fry Law, who acted for Mr Goldscheider in the case, said last March: "This case has significance and will send shockwaves across the Music Business.

 "The Music Business has considered itself exempt from the same regulatory requirements as all other sectors because of the artistic nature of its output…